Skip to content

 6. Isolate high-risk servers.
 MCP servers with filesystem search, code execution, or database access capabilities (like desktop-commander or henkey/postgres) should run in sandboxed environments when possible.

 The MCP ecosystem lacks a centralized trust mechanism.
-Until semantic analysis tools mature beyond YARA-based pattern matching, manual review remains the most reliable way to assess MCP server security.
+Until semantic analysis tools mature beyond pattern-based matching, manual review remains the most reliable way to assess MCP server security.

 Here’s how I ran the audit.